Salto, Uruguay: Transportation

 Salto lies at the junction of the north–south National Route 3 and east–west National Route 31 on the eastern bank at the beginning of the Lower Uruguay River, opposite the Argentine city of Concordia.
-The city is located 145 km by road south of Bella Union and 120 km by road north of Paysandu.
+The city is located 145 km by road south of Bella Unión and 120 km by road north of Paysandu.
 It is located 225 km by road west of Tacuarembo.

 Salto is connected to Montevideo by regular bus services and by the railroad track Montevideo – Salto – Artigas.
 The main railway station is the Salto railway station (Estacion Salto).
 Nueva Hesperides International Airport had scheduled connections with Montevideo until 2015, enabling easy access to the local thermal baths.
 There are plans to improve it and local business people are keen to see it expand, allowing freight (particularly fruit) to be shipped directly from the region.

 It is served by the Nueva Hesperides International Airport.